netlify/zuora-ruby-client/docs/OrdersApi.md

 api_instance = Zuora::OrdersApi.new

-subscription_number = "subscription_number_example" # String | The subscription number.
+subscription_number = 'subscription_number_example' # String | The subscription number.

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
   page: 56, # Integer | The page number of the orders retrieved.
 The default is '1'.
   page_size: 20 # Integer | Number of rows returned per page.
-  date_filter_option: "date_filter_option_example", # String | The date type to filter on.
+  date_filter_option: 'date_filter_option_example', # String | The date type to filter on.
 This field value can be 'orderDate' or 'updatedDate'.
 Default is orderDate.
-  start_date: Date.parse("2013-10-20"), # Date | The result will only contain the orders with the date of 'dateFilterOption' later than or equal to this date.
+  start_date: Date.parse('2013-10-20'), # Date | The result will only contain the orders with the date of 'dateFilterOption' later than or equal to this date.
-  end_date: Date.parse("2013-10-20") # Date | The result will only contain the orders with the date of 'dateFilterOption' earlier than or equal to this date.
+  end_date: Date.parse('2013-10-20') # Date | The result will only contain the orders with the date of 'dateFilterOption' earlier than or equal to this date.
 }

 begin
   #Get orders by subscription number
-  result = api_instance.get_orders_by_subscription_number(subscription_number, opts)
+  result = api_instance.g_et_orders_by_subscription_number(subscription_number, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling OrdersApi->get_orders_by_subscription_number: #{e}" end
+  puts "Exception when calling OrdersApi->g_et_orders_by_subscription_number: #{e}" end
 ```